 2. Menus: Order Your Favorite Dish

-For this activity, you will need several copies of restaurant menus.
-Each station should have a set of different menus to represent: Drinks/Appetizers, Salad/Soups, Meals/Entrees, and Dessert.
+- Designate “stations” for the restaurant menus.
+Each station should have a set of different menus to represent Drinks/Appetizers, Salads/Soups, Meals/Entrees and Desserts.

 Students can take a dictionary with them to look up food terms.
 If needed, students can call the manager (you, the teacher) for help.

 3. Job Opening: 1-2-3 I Need a Job!

-Give your students the full experience of job hunt by directing them to the easy-to-use site indeed.com.
-All they have to do is to fill out the “What” and “Where” sections, and Indeed will immediately generate a list of job openings.
+On Indeed, for example, all they have to do is to fill out the “Job Title” and “Location” boxes and Indeed will generate a list of matching jobs.
 Have your students look through the job descriptions and bring three of them to class for discussion.

-- What is the job, and what are your duties?
+- What is the job and what are your duties?

 - Why did you pick this job?
 Discuss your decision-making process to help other students to find their dream jobs too.